KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 First of all, by scope lookup I mean all the time spent on generating scopes, deleting scopes, and actually looking values up in the scope.

-The scope is (TLDR) where the variables are stored: You start with the global scope, and every function introduces a new scope, i.e. the variables defined inside the function can't be accessed out of it.
+The scope is (TL;DR) where the variables are stored: You start with the global scope, and every function introduces a new scope, i.e. the variables defined inside the function can't be accessed out of it.

 {% highlight javascript %}
 // global scope